 If you have students who need to be in specific groups, for example if you have students who have expressed an interest in or have been identified as needing additional support for statistics and students who have expressed an interest or have been identified as needing additional support for maths, you may have a Group Set called Additional Tutorials with groups called Statistics and Maths.

-- The student will be moved to the new group.
-Any unallocated students will remain in the unallocated group at the top.
+- The students will be moved to the group.
+Any unallocated students will remain in the Unassigned students group at the left.

 - Click Save, the students in the groups should then be able to see the groups if visibility has been turned on.